These space-saving, clutter-busting home storage projects will inspire you to organize every space in your home. Trust us, you'll thank us later.

 Make a Stud-Space Cabinet

 When you can’t find a convenient nook for a set of shelves, you can often create one by recessing the shelves into the wall itself.
 So choose the location before you build the project to make sure it will fit.
 Start by looking for a space with no obvious obstructions.
 Then locate the studs with a stud finder.
 Some stud finders can also locate electrical wires and plumbing pipes inside walls.
 When you’ve found a promising spot, cut a 6 in. square inspection hole between the studs.
 Use a flashlight and a small mirror to inspect the stud cavity for obstructions.
-You often can modify the size of the cabinet to avoid obstructions.
-Get the project’s construction drawings here.
-Don’t want to open your walls?
-Check out these other easy shelving ideas.
+You can often modify the size of the cabinet to avoid obstructions.

 Create This Joist-Space Storage Space Saver

 Don’t waste all that space between joists in a basement or garage.
 Screw wire shelving to the underside of the joists.
-An 8 ft. x 16 in. length of wire shelving and a pack of plastic clips (sold separately) costs about 20 bucks.
+An 8-foot x 16-inch length of wire shelving and a pack of plastic clips (sold separately) costs about 20 bucks.
 Don’t forget that wire shelving also looks great on walls.
-Learn the best practices for installing wire shelving here.
-This storage solution won’t collect dust!

 Build Cabinet Rollouts